withPrasheel/lastMinuteJavaSyntax/README.md

    ---------------------------

 ### [Set](https://www.geeksforgeeks.org/set-in-java/)
-Since Queue is an interface, objects cannot be created of the type queue.
+Since Set is an interface, objects cannot be created of the type Set.
 We always need a class which extends this list in order to create an object.

 Syntax
 ```java